 You can turn anything into milk today if you have a high-speed blender!
-When I first became aware of dairy alternative plant-based milks, I went out and treated myself to a Vitamix and experimented with flax, rice, soy, cashew, hemp and coconut to study the difference in flavor from milk to another.
+To make plant-based milk, I bought a Vitamix.
+I experimented with flax, rice, soy, cashew, hemp, and coconut, to taste the difference in flavor from one milk to another.
 Each offers its own nutritional benefits.

-Homemade almond milk tastes much better than store bought-and, its carrageenan free!
+Homemade almond milk tastes better than store-bought nut milk and is carrageenan- free!

 There is a school of thought to stay clear from carrageenans.
-If you want to geek out over at NIH and read about carrageenans you’ll learn that they are extracted from red edible seaweeds and widely used in the food industry for gelling, thickening, and stabilizing foods.
-One argument is that they may contribute to inflammation in the body, and while it hasn’t been proven one way or another, we’re kicking them to the curb for now.
+If you want to geek out over at NIH and read about carrageenans you’ll learn that they are extracted from red edible seaweed and widely used in the food industry for gelling, thickening, and stabilizing foods.
+One argument is, it may contribute to inflammation in the body.
+While it hasn’t been proven one way or another, we’re staying clear of carrageenans for now.

 - A Vitamix or high-powered blender